First look at the Visual Studio Debugger

 Advance the debugger out of the current function

 Sometimes, you might want to continue your debugging session but advance the debugger all the way through the current function.

 Press Shift + F11 (or Debug > Step Out).

 This command resumes app execution (and advances the debugger) until the current function returns.

 Run to cursor

-Right-click a line of code in your app and choose Run to Cursor.
+When you are editing code (rather than paused in the debugger), right-click a line of code in your app and choose Run to Cursor (or press Ctrl to F10).
 This command starts debugging and sets a temporary breakpoint on the current line of code.

 If you have set breakpoints, the debugger pauses on the first breakpoint that it hits.

 Press F5 until you reach the line of code where you selected Run to Cursor.

 This command is useful when you are editing code and want to quickly set a temporary breakpoint and start the debugger at the same time.